 The test run configurations feature lets you save time to use a single test case in test design and to easily create separate test runs for each combination so each test run has its own execution history.

 Two levels of setup are required in order to use this feature - one on the site level and one on the project level.

-- Position the arrow cursor over your username located in the top right corner of the Home page and Select the Administration option.
+- Position your cursor over your username located in the top right corner of the Home page.
+In the drop-down menu, select the Administration option.

-- Select the Configuration Field Settings button.
+- Select the Configuration Field Settings tab.
 The Site Administration - Configuration Field Settings page is displayed.
-This page contains three areas: Variables, Configuration Sets, and Configurations.
+This page contains three sections: Variables, Configuration Sets, and Configurations.

 Define Variables for Test Run Configurations

-- Move the cursor to the Value field on the new line.
-Click the new line, remove the words “new value”, and type the value, such as Chrome.
+- Move the cursor to the "Value" field on the new line.
+Select the new line, remove the words “new value”, and type the value, such as Chrome.

 - Repeat steps 2-3 as needed.
-Click the OK button to save your changes on this screen.
+Select OK to save your changes.

 Create Configuration Sets

 Configuration sets are used to define the combination of variables to test.
 (The variables were defined above in the Variables section of this procedure.)